Ankita-Belkhede/Amazon-Sales-Analysis-using-Python/README.md

 # Amazon-Sales-Analysis-using-Python

 ## Overview
 This repository contains Python scripts and Jupyter notebooks for analyzing Amazon sales data.
+Python project to Analyze Amazon sales data to check the buyers preferred choice in the sales.

 ## Features